Identifying Regulatory Hurdles in the Pipeline Industry

 Every year new regulations are passed or old regulations have new provisions added, especially as the Office of Pipeline Safety and the Environmental Protection Agency (EPA) have joined forces in recent years to better mitigate dangerous situations like spills and bolster the response planning necessary should they occur.
 It is up to each company to ensure they are meeting and responding to the current standards.

-While we choose to see these increases in regulations - these hurdles to our operations - as opportunities for finding new and more efficient ways of doing business, the fact remains that they do put a few additional tasks on the pipeline plate.
-For example, pipeline companies are responsible for following strict rules detailing how pipeline are built, operated, and even retired.
-Additionally, due diligence is required for pipeline companies to ensure timely reporting for Integrity Management Programs.
+While we choose to see these increases in regulations - these hurdles to our operations - as chances for finding new and more efficient ways of doing business, the fact remains that they do put a few additional tasks on the pipeline plate.
+For example, companies are responsible for following strict rules detailing how pipeline are built, operated, and even retired.
+Additionally, due diligence is required for these organizations to ensure timely reporting for Integrity Management Programs.

 The real hurdle here involves time and resources.